Muhammad-Ali Abdur-Rahkman

-Early life
+Early life and education

-Abdur-Rahkman was born on September 1, 1994, in Allentown, Pennsylvania to Dawud and Tammy Abdur-Rahkman.
+Abdur-Rahkman was born on September 1, 1994, in Allentown, Pennsylvania, to Dawud and Tammy Abdur-Rahkman.
 He has a sister, Nailah, and a brother, Shahad.
-Dawud was an assistant men's basketball coach at Muhlenberg College and Shahad played college basketball at East Stroudsburg University of Pennsylvania.
+Dawud was an assistant men's basketball coach at Muhlenberg College.
+Shahad played college basketball at East Stroudsburg University of Pennsylvania.
+Abdur-Rahkman is named after boxer Muhammad Ali; his father converted to Islam in 1980 after he met Ali two years earlier.

 Abdur-Rahkman was a four-time PIAA Class AAA All-State selection—first team (2013, 2014), second team (2011, 2012)—for Allentown Central Catholic High School.
 Dawud became the head men's basketball coach at Lehigh Carbon Community College in 2017.

 Abdur-Rahkman received over 30 scholarship offers, mostly from second tier programs.
 As a result, he waited until the late signing period of his senior season in hopes of getting the attention of a major program.
 Former college basketball coach Dave Rooney had been a friend of John Beilein when the two were both young coaches and recommended that Beilein consider Abdur-Rahkman.
 In addition to his scholarship offers, Abdur-Rahkman also had serious interest from Boston College, Pitt and Penn State and was expected to land at one of those schools had Michigan not made him an offer.